OmarGit99/OmarGit99/README.md

 <h3> Hi there I'm Omar 👋

-A CompSci and engineering student with an interest in Cyber Security, Android and Web Development.
+A CompSci student with an interest in Cyber Security, Android and Web Development.

 I like doing CTFs, Bug bounties, reading and writing in my spare time.